apache/systemds/troubleshooting-guide.md

 ## ClassNotFoundException for commons-math3

-The Apache Commons Math library is utilized by SystemML.
+The Apache Commons Math library is utilized by SystemDS.
 The commons-math3 dependency is included with Spark and with newer versions of Hadoop.
-Running SystemML on an older Hadoop cluster can potentially generate an error such as the following due to the missing commons-math3 dependency:
+Running SystemDS on an older Hadoop cluster can potentially generate an error such as the following due to the missing commons-math3 dependency:

 	java.lang.ClassNotFoundException: org.apache.commons.math3.linear.RealMatrix